On Koebe-type functions for harmonic quasiconformal mappings: Introduction and preliminaries

 The generalized Koebe function $k_a(z)$ is defined by

-this coincides with the classical Koebe function $k(z)$ for $a=2$.
-The function $k_a(z)$ serves as an extremal function for several interesting problems, see e.g., \cite{ga,kt,m,nst}.
+which coincides with the classical Koebe function $k(z)$ for $a=2$.
+The function $k_a(z)$ serves as an extremal function for several interesting problems, see e.g., \cite{ga,kt,m,nst,p}.
 By noting that if we take $a\rightarrow0$ in \eqref{4}, the function $k_a(z)$ reduces to

-Over the years, other various generalizations of Koebe functions have been introduced in geometric function theory (cf. \cite{dy,hm1,pr}).
+Over the years, various generalizations of Koebe functions have been introduced in geometric function theory (cf. \cite{dy,hm1,hrz,ma,pr}).

 Let $\mathcal H$ denote the class of complex-valued harmonic functions $f=h+\overline{g}$ in $\D$, normalized by the conditions $f(0)=f_{z}(0)-1=0$, which have the form

 The Jacobian of $f$ is given by

 In \cite{l}, Lewy showed that a harmonic function $f=h+\overline{g}\in\mathcal H$ is locally univalent and sense-preserving if and only if $J_f(z)>0$.
 This statement is equivalent to $|\omega(z)|=\abs{g'(z)/h'(z)}<1$ with $h'(z)\neq 0$.
 The quantity $\omega(z)$ is called the complex dilatation of $f$.